Quotient Rule And Product Rule

 • Q: What if I have a product of more than two functions?

 • A: You can apply the product rule iteratively.
-For example, for three functions f(x), g(x), and h(x), you'd first apply it to f(x)g(x) and then apply it again to the result multiplied by h(x).
+As an example, for three functions f(x), g(x), and h(x), you'd first apply it to f(x)g(x) and then apply it again to the result multiplied by h(x).

 • Q: Are there any alternative methods to avoid using the product or quotient rule?

 • A: Sometimes, expanding the function before differentiating can simplify the process.
-However, this is not always practical or possible.
+On the flip side, this is not always practical or possible.
 Logarithmic differentiation can also be a useful technique for simplifying the differentiation of complex products or quotients.

 • Q: How do I know which rule to use?